NovoNordisk-OpenSource/dojo/workshops/backstage-developer-learning-path/katas/2/README.md

 ***Note*** <br/>
 To better understand the inner workings on `TechDocs` generation, buillding and publishing we encourage participants to spend some personal time exploring the `TechDocs` architecture at the following [location](https://backstage.io/docs/features/techdocs/architecture)

+### 8. Registering TechDocs with our local Backstage instance
+TODO

 ## Want to help make our training material better?
  * Want to **log an issue** or **request a new kata**?
 Feel free to visit our [GitHub site](https://github.com/NovoNordisk-OpenSource/dojo/issues).